absinthe0223/guide/Operating-Model/Working-Together.md

 All weekly tactical meetings are held remotely via Google Hangouts.
 We agree to show up on time and ready for these meetings.

-These meetings will be scheduled ahead of time by the Secretary and all participants will receive a calendar invite with a link to the Zoom room.
+These meetings will be scheduled ahead of time by the Secretary and all participants will receive a calendar invite with a link to the Hangouts room.

 We use all-remote meetings because it is smoother to have every participant logged into a video conference than to have one group in person with the rest remote.